randradegithub/twitter-app-ram1-/README.md

 # twitter-app-ram1-
-this will serve as an informational app using twitter
+this will serve as an informational app created by student(s) changes will be made throughout the development of this project.